Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

     «ancilla_1 -> 4 ──────────────────────────────────────────
     «

+When you set the :attr:`~qiskit.transpile.optimization_level`` to 3, it enables heavy optimization.
+This level of optimization considers previous considerations and involves the resynthesis of two qubit blocks of gates in the circuit.
-When you set the :attr:`~qiskit.transpile.optimization_level` to 3, it combines various parameters to reduce gates and determine the optimal coupling map connection, such as **[[0,1],[1,0],[2,1]]**.
+The result is a reduction in the number of quantum gates and the determination of the optimal coupling map connection, such as **[[0,1],[1,0],[2,1]]**.
-This heavy optimization approach, based on the basis gates, results in one less `CX <https://qiskit.org/documentation/stubs/qiskit.circuit.library.CXGate.html>`__ gate and the addition of eight one-qubit gates.
+Based on the basis gates, results in one less :class:`.CXGate` and the addition of eight one qubit gates.

 .. testcode::